Federico Beltrán Masses: Early success in Spain and Paris

+In 1904, when he was 19 years old, to convince his father that he was a true painter, he copied Leo Van Aken's painting 'Human Misery' from 1890.

 His 1915 portrait of a Spanish countess, seated nude save for a white mantilla between two fully clothed companions (La Maja Marquesa), was rejected by the National Exhibition jury.
 According to contemporary critic José Francés, the jury claimed the painting might reference a specific marchioness known for scandalous behavior.
 The jury requested that Beltrán change the title from La Maja Marquesa to Las majas, but Beltrán Masses refused.
 This incident prompted Beltrán Masses to move to Paris, where he spent most of the next thirty years.

 Before departing, Beltrán Masses held a solo exhibition at The Palace Hotel Madrid in March 1916.
 King Alfonso XIII visited the exhibition, (Note: Alfonso XIII later acquired a work for the royal collection (Noche Galante, Patrimonio Nacional, Madrid).) which featured nearly 80 canvases, including major works such as Demeter, Granada, Dionysus, Invocación a Lakmé, La barca deleitosa, La súplica, Bilitis, Siemprevivas, Intimidad, and Las hermanas.
 Further successes followed at the XII Venice Biennale of 1920 and in subsequent exhibitions in Paris, New York, Palm Beach, and London, where his work received enthusiastic reviews.

 In 1926, Martha Graham titled a dance in her first New York performance "Portrait – Beltrán Masses."
 (Note: The music was specially composed by Manuel de Falla (1876–1946).
 A review in Dance magazine described Martha as "clad in a heavy gold kimono, making patterns with her body against a screen of brilliant lacquer—a romantic twelfth-century tapestry in bold colourings... a modern portrait after Beltran Masses."
 Martha later renamed the ballet Gypsy Dance.)
 In 1929, the temporary removal of two particularly explicit paintings from a London exhibition provoked controversy but drew over 17,000 visitors within three weeks.

 Alfonso XIII's support and a personal introduction by the Spanish Dowager Queen, Maria Christina of Austria, to the Spanish Ambassador, gave Beltrán Masses immediate access to Parisian society.
 He established his studio in the villa Gilbert on rue de La Tour in the 16th arrondissement of Paris.

 His work as a portraitist became an important source of revenue; European royalty, members of the Spanish, French, Italian, and British aristocracy, the wives and lovers of newly rich entrepreneurs, and leading actors and dancers all vied for his attention.